ALOKmoy-30/project-1/readme.md

-the open ai api key is not integrated yet
+the open ai api is not integrated yet